Atrial Fibrillation Clinical Research

-So what causes the irregular heartbeat associated with atrial fibrillation?
+So what causes the irregular heartbeat?
 The condition causes the heart’s two upper chambers or atria to beat irregularly and even chaotically.
 This actually throws them out of sync with the lower chambers (the ventricles) of the heart.
 This produces a range of symptoms including:

 - Heart palpitations